-This section examines health risks for children based on synthetic developed estimates Community Health Solutions.
+This section examines health risks for children based on synthetic estimates developed by Community Health Solutions.
 The particular health risk indicators involve nutrition, physical activity and weight.
-These risks have received increasing attention as the population of American children has become more sedentary. more prone unhealthy eating and more likely to develop unhealthy body weight.
+These risks have received increasing attention as the populations of American children have become more sedentary, more prone to unhealthy eating and more likely to develop unhealthy body weight.
 The long-term implications of these trends are serious, as these factors place children at higher risk for chronic disease both now and in adulthood.

-"There needs to be health education for the school systems to improve meals at school.
-Parental education as far as nutrition needs to be improved too."
+"There needs to be health education to the school systems to improve meals at school.
+Parental education as far as nutrition needs to be improved."